-Figure 104: SK MC events.
+Figure 108: SK MC events.
 Left panel: 481 MeV muon neutrino produces 394 MeV muon which later decays at rest into 52 MeV electron.
 Right panel: 1063 MeV neutrino strikes free proton at rest and produces 1032 MeV muon.

-Figure 105: The same event as in the right panel of Fig. 104 but in cylindrical projection.
-This is a $4\pi$ view.
+Figure 109: The same event as in the right panel of Fig. 108 but in cylindrical $4\pi$ projection.
+Neutrino strikes free proton at rest and produces 1032 MeV muon.
+PMTs close to the vertex were hit earlier than PMTs farther away.
 Un-hit PMTs are hidden but detector grid is shown.
 The observer is positioned in the event vertex.

-Fig. 106 shows a 600 MeV electron (MC).
+Fig. 110 shows a 600 MeV electron (MC).
 Electron ring is much more fuzzy than muon ring.
 Electron produces shower of gammas, electrons and positrons.
 Gammas don't produce Cherenkov light.
 Electrons and positrons do.
 In the shower each of them flies at a little bit different angle and each of them makes its own weak Cherenkov ring.
 All those rings added together produce the observed fuzzy ring.
 This difference in sharpness of muon and electron rings is used to identify muons and electrons in the Super-Kamiokande.
 The color time scale spans 87 ns.

-Figure 106: MC simulated 600 MeV electron event in the Super-Kamiokande detector.
+Figure 110: MC simulated 600 MeV electron event in the Super-Kamiokande detector.

-Fig. 107 shows two real (not Monte Carlo) events recorded in the Super-Kamiokande.
-A multiple ring event is shown in the left panel.
+Figures 111 and 112 show two real (not Monte Carlo) events recorded in the Super-Kamiokande-I detector.

+A real multiple ring event is shown in Fig. 111.
 This eventa recorded on 24/09/1997, 12:02:48 was one of the close candidates for proton decay into $e^+$ and $\pi^0$ but it did not pass analysis cuts.

 The $\pi^0$ would decay immediately into two gammas which make overlapping fuzzy rings.
 Positron and $\pi^0$ would fly in opposite directions.

 Time color scale spans 80 ns.
-In the right panel, a through-going muon event recorded on 30/05/1996, 17:12:56 is shown.
-The muon entered through the flat circular part of the detector near the bottom of the picture where purple earliest PMT hits can be seen.
-It exited through the cylindrical side wall in the middle of the picture.
-Time color scale spans 262 ns.